eapeyton/dylan/README.md

 dylan-and-love
 ==============

-A test site for now, a project for the future...
+A lyric generator that uses the lyrics of Bob Dylan.